ita-social-projects/Forum/README.md

 ### How to run local

 ### How to run Docker
-- install Docker
+- 1).
+Install Docker
-- make sure you put your cradentials in .env
+- 2).
+Make sure you put your cradentials in .env
-- use command in terminal: docker-compose up -d --build
+- 3).
+Use command in terminal: docker-compose up -d --build
-- running your containers
+- 4).
+Running your containers
-- follow the link
+- 5).
+Follow the link
-- in some cases of mistakes you need to put line 30 in settings.py in comment and uncomment line 31, then delete containers and images and repeat 3, 4, 5 steps
+- 6).
+In some cases of mistakes you need to put line 30 in settings.py in comment and uncomment line 31, then delete containers and images and repeat 3, 4, 5 steps
 ---

 ## Usage